getbubblenow/bubble-docs/api/boot.md

 For example, based on the `boot.json` shown above, this would be `https://example.bubblev.com/appLogin?session=some-session-id&uri=/new_bubble`

 #### Launch Bubble from App
+It's more convenient for the user to be able to launch a Bubble directly from the app.

 ##### Payment Handling
 First determine if the user has any payment methods defined.
 Call `GET me/paymentMethods`.
 This returns an array of AccountPaymentMethod objects.